-The audited consolidated financial statements of Crombie for the year ended December 31, 2022, and the report of the auditor thereon will be tabled at the Meeting.
-These audited consolidated financial statements were mailed with this Notice of Meeting and Circular to registered Unitholders and non-registered Unitholders who completed and returned the Request for Financial Statements included with the meeting materials for Crombie's 2022 Annual Meeting of Unitholders.
-Additional copies of the audited consolidated financial statements may be obtained from the Secretary of Crombie upon request, or under Crombie's profile on www.sedar.com, and will be available at the Meeting.
+The audited consolidated financial statements of Crombie for the year ended December 31, 2023, and the report of the auditor thereon will be tabled at the Meeting.
+These audited consolidated financial statements were mailed with this Notice of Meeting and Circular to registered Unitholders and non-registered Unitholders who completed and returned the Request for Financial Statements included with the meeting materials for Crombie's 2023 Annual General Meeting of Unitholders.
+Additional copies of the audited consolidated financial statements may be obtained from the Secretary of Crombie upon request, or under Crombie's profile on www.sedarplus.ca, and will be available at the Meeting.